MininduSenadheera/MininduSenadheera/README.md

 # Hi there, I'm Minindu Senadheera 👋

-## I'm a Software Engineer, Data Scientist and a Travel addict
+## I'm a Senior Software Engineer and a Travel addict

 ### Connect with me